softprops/guavapants/README.md

 Guava pants was designed to be as efficient as possible at runtime.
 In java code bases where Guava is used, function interfaces are often exposed prolifically ( with good reason ).
 If you are calling into these interfaces from Scala you will need be interfacing with them a lot at runtime.
 The types of conversions this library does (implicit conversions) between types has historically had a less than desirable runtime cost.
 In scala 2.10, there was a new kind of type, a [value type](http://docs.scala-lang.org/overviews/core/value-classes.html) that was introduced to help reduce and eliminate this runtime cost.
 Guava pants wholeheartedly was designed to take advantage of this Scala 2.10 feature.

+## Alternatives

+If you are already on the twitter stack, you may want to consider using the [bijection](https://github.com/twitter/bijection#readme) [guava](https://github.com/twitter/bijection/tree/develop/bijection-guava/src/main/scala/com/twitter/bijection/guava) module.

 ## Issues

 Did I miss something?
 [Let me know](https://github.com/softprops/guavapants/issues/new?title=something%20you%20missed...).